 Having an idea which is wonderful but unattainable from an electronics cost perspective; a brilliant design which is unachievable in the factory; an optimised industrial process which is impossible to complete within the required deadlines.

-– Thierry Neveu, CTO, LACROIX Electronics
+– Thierry Neveu, CTO, Electronics activity of LACROIX

 A Contract Design for Manufacturing approach (CDM) offers a solution to the problems mentioned above, making it possible to take account of industrialisation and manufacturing constraints related to the industrial tool as early as possible in the development cycle, as of the product conception, specification and design phases.